 But, before the reader leads a stampede to the Class VI Store to stock up on Beaujolais as a heart attack preventative, keep this also in mind: You can reduce your risk of heart attack much more effectively by losing weight, exercising, and quitting smoking.
-Besides, your average military pilot is hardly in the high risk category for heart disease.
+Besides, your average military pilot is hardly in the high risk categochemistry is slightly different, and so are our individual tolerances to alcohol ry for heart disease.
 So, if your flight surgeon prescribes you a glass or two of red wine a day (and I'll bet he or she probably won't), be our guest.
 Otherwise, if you don't drink, there is no good reason for you to start.